-Southern Somalia is the area hit hardest by the crisis in the Horn of Africa: In some areas, every third child is in immediate danger of death.
-The extreme drought, rising food prices and a civil war that has been rageing for decades have escalated the situation.
+Southern Somalia is the area hit hardest by the crisis in the Horn of Africa: in some areas, every third child is in immediate danger of death.
+The extreme drought, rising food prices and a civil war that has been raging for decades have escalated the situation.
 UNICEF is one of the few international organisations which works continuously in southern Somalia.
 The help is organised primarily through a network of 100 Somali and some international partner organisations.

 For the victims of the earthquake in Nepal we have donated € 2,500.

-We have donated € 2,000 for the “Heartkids” project.
+We have donated € 2,000 to the “Heartkids” project.

 Heartkids e.V. is a non-profit organisation whose support is focused primarily on children and young people in South India.
-This organisation’s mission is to help people in need who are at a socioeconomic disadvantage due to disabilities, illness, death of family members, homelessness or financial emergencies, for example.
-The organisation’s founder Judith Retz says, “It is the love for human beings which is the basis of our work – love beyond the colour of our skin, caste or any religion.
-Out of this love comes a natural compassion with the poorest of the poor, who live in the streets of India under conditions which nobody in Europe could possibly imagine.”
+The organisation’s mission is to help people in need who are at a socioeconomic disadvantage due to disabilities, illness, death of family members, homelessness or financial emergencies, for example.
+The organisation’s founder Judith Retz says, “The love for human beings is the basis of our work – love beyond skin colour, caste or any religion.
+Out of this love comes a natural compassion for the poorest of the poor, who live in the streets of India under conditions nobody in Europe could possibly imagine.”

-We have assisted the “Baobab Family Project” with € 2,000.
+We have supported the “Baobab Family Project” with € 2,000.

 We have donated € 1,200 to UNICEF for AIDS orphans in Mozambique.

 In Mozambique, there is hardly a family spared of AIDS: Nearly one in six Mozambicans between the ages of 15 and 49 years is HIV-positive, representing a total of 1.5 million people.
 More than 500,000 children have already lost their mother or both parents to AIDS, and 35,000 babies are born HIV-positive every year.
-UNICEF provides support to the communties so that the many orphaned children can be cared for.
-UNICEF also helps to improve medical care for HIV-positive children, prevent the transmission of the virus to newborns, and educate youth.
+UNICEF provides support to the communities so that the many orphaned children can be cared for.
+UNICEF also helps to improve medical care for HIV-positive children, to prevent the transmission of the virus to newborns, and to educate youth.

 We have donated € 1,000 to victims of the typhoon “Haiyan” in the Philippines.